 For a town with a population of just 100,000, Boulder has more than its fair share of critically acclaimed chefs and restaurants.
 In fact, three of the 38 Standout Restaurants in Denver (according to Eater Denver) are actually in Boulder.
 You’ll stumble upon plenty of lauded eateries in town, but the following five are among Boulder’s most decorated.

 Called “The French Laundry of Colorado” (a reference to the famous Napa Valley Michelin three-star restaurant), Frasca Food and Wine is where you go when only the very best will do.
-Featuring the food of northern Italy and an impressive wine program — and with two James Beard awards (including the coveted Outstanding Service award) under its belt — even the finest palates will be pleased here.
+Featuring the food of northern Italy and an impressive wine program — and with three James Beard awards (including the coveted Outstanding Service award) under its belt — even the finest palates will be pleased here.
 Frasca also holds a AAA four-diamond rating.

 Blackbelly is “Top Chef Season 5” champion Hosea Rosenberg’s first restaurant, with a focus on sustainable, locally sourced foods and a whole-animal artisan butcher shop attached.
 The interior is simple and approachable, and a refreshing patio is the spot to be in the warmer months.
 Blackbelly was named one of 5280 Magazine’s Best New Restaurants, and every year since, it has been recognized as one of their top 25 restaurants.